hack-technicolor/hack-technicolor/docs/Hacking/Type2.md

 Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.

+!!! note "Legacy ciphers and mismatching key alerts"
+    If your SSH client refuses to use the only cipher supported by the Gateway, you need to allow it from your SSH client options.
+    If your SSH client refuses to connect because of a different key was previously saved for your Gateway host/IP, follow your client instructions to clean or replace the old keys.

 As first step into your brand-new rooted Gateway, it is a good idea to always ensure the serial console port is enabled - this is a very useful feature in case of disasters, so just do it.
 Execute the following command:

 ```bash